Frequently Asked Questions

 What is the age requirement to build with Habitat?

-You must be at least 16 years old to volunteer on a construction site and at least 18 to be on the roof or use power tools.
-There are other ways to help Habitat if you are under the age of 16, get ideas here!
+You must be at least 18 years old to volunteer on a construction site.
+There are other ways to help Habitat if you are under the age of 18, get ideas here!

 Do you have to be skilled to work on the construction sites?